Tiffanirice23/reading-notes/class06.md

 ### What are variables in JavaScript?

-> Containers  for storing data (storing data values).
+> Containers for storing information.

 ### What does it mean to declare a variable?

 > After the declaration, the variable has an undefined value.
-Declare values by using var, let, const or nothing
+> Declare values by using let, const, var, or nothing (*Note: Var and nothing are no longer used*)

 ### What is an “assignment” operator, and what does it do?